Articles, Reports, and Opinion Pieces

 hours per week) in public special education classrooms (designated the

 AP group).
-A second comparison group (GP) comprised 16 children in
+A second comparison group (GP) comprised 16 children in nonintensive public early intervention programs (a combination of

 methods, small groups, 15 hours per week).
 Independent examiners